samaratrilling/MakeSchoolNotes-Swift/P9-Note-Display-Controller/content.md

 ![image](display_view.png)

-Remeber if things are not looking quite right when you run on device, you can generally solve these through resolving auto layout that you tried out in the simple app tutorial.
+Remember, if things are not looking quite right when you run on device, you can generally solve these through resolving auto layout that you tried out in the simple app tutorial.

 >[action]